amcguier/pgssstarcraft.github.io/instructions.md

 # Bot Setup Instructions

-1. Download the broodwar zip and extract it to your personal drive (mine is W:/)
+1. Download the broodwar zip and extract it to your files personal drive (mine is C:\Users\<YourUserName>) *Note When you extract, remove the `\Starcraft\` from the end of the path or it'll end up nested*
+2. Copy the resulting starcraft file to "my files" (W:\) *Note this will take a few minutes, sorry, the shared drives are slow*
 3. Open powershell
 4. Type:
    `Set-ExecutionPolicy -Scope CurrentUser Unrestricted`

     *Note: For the curious, this sets your permissions to run the script in the next steps*
 5. Type:
-   `cd "W:/Starcraft/cybw/"`
+   `cd "W:\Starcraft\cybw\"`

     assuming you extracted starcraft to the top level of your shared drive
 6. Type:
     `.\venv\cybw\Scripts\activate.ps1`
 7. At this point you should see (cybw) at the begining of the command prompt, if not, ask for help
+8. Type:
+   `python --version` it should print `Python 3.5.3` if you don't see this, ask for help
 8. Type:
     `python  .\example_ai\example.py`